Boris Vain

 Boris Vain (born 11 March 1993) is a French born Monegasque bobsledder.
 He competed in the two-man event at the 2018 Winter Olympics.
 In January 2022, Vain qualified to compete for Monaco at the 2022 Winter Olympics in the two-man bob event.
+Vain and Rudy Rinaldi finished sixth in Beijing, 0.56 seconds back of the bronze medalists Christoph Hafer and Matthias Sommer of Germany; this is the closest any athlete from Monaco has ever come to winning an Olympic medal in an actual sporting event.
+(Julien Médecin won a bronze medal for architecture at the 1924 Olympics, but the IOC no longer considers art competition medals as part of the official tally).